openzipkin/zipkin/zipkin-collector/kafka08/README.md

 a list of spans in json or TBinaryProtocol big-endian encoding.
 These spans are pushed to a span consumer.

-`zipkin.collector.kafka.KafkaCollector.Builder` includes defaults that will operate against a Kafka topic advertised in Zookeeper.
+`zipkin2.collector.kafka08.KafkaCollector.Builder` includes defaults that will operate against a Kafka topic advertised in Zookeeper.

 ## Encoding spans into Kafka messages